mnrzrad/mnrzrad.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: >
-  I am a dedicated researcher and educator in the field of statistics, currently serving as a Junior Researcher at the Center for Mathematics and Applications (NovaMath) in Caparica, Portugal, since April 2024.
+ A dedicated researcher and educator in the field of statistics
-  Previously, I completed a post-doctoral research position at the same institution from March 2021 to March 2024.

 # Interests to show in About widget
 interests: